tkhamez/neucore-plugin/README.md

 # neucore-plugin

-Classes necessary to write a [Neucore](https://github.com/tkhamez/neucore) service plugin.
+Classes necessary to write a [Neucore](https://github.com/tkhamez/neucore) plugin.

 Documentation can be found in the Neucore repository at https://github.com/tkhamez/neucore/blob/main/doc/Plugins.md.